eracah/climate-dl/README.md

 Semi-Supervised
 diff)
 * Baseline (patches)
+    * TL;DR
        * Hidden code is vector
        * Unlabelled examples -> we try to reconstruct patch from code
        * Labelled examples -> we pass code thru classification network and penalize via cross entropy
   * Training Data
      * features: num_time_chunks x 16 x 128 x 128 patches
      * labels (for labeled data): what type of event is in the patch (we assume one or none per patch?)